Meta's Louisiana data center causing concern over water usage

 Director of the Tulane Center for Environmental Law Mark Davis said that building multiple facilities could lead to issues.
 Davis referenced Louisiana's history of environmental damage caused by industries like the timbering, oil and gas canals and abandoned oil wells.

-West Feliciana updated its plans to build a $12 million data center on Wednesday, followed by the Louisiana Public Service Commission passing a proposal allowing data centers to come online more quickly with a shorter review process.
+West Feliciana updated its plans to build a $12 billion data center on Wednesday, followed by the Louisiana Public Service Commission passing a proposal allowing data centers to come online more quickly with a shorter review process.

 Meta's new data center is expected to create about 500 permanent jobs.